 Signs of harassment

-If they have been calling your friends, coworkers or neighbors.
+If they are calling your friends, your boss, and neighbors.

-If they have been using obscene language while talking to you.
+If they have used any obscene language against you.

 How to deal with harassing phone calls from DCM services

 This company has been known to harass their clients with calls.

 Fortunately, you can write to them a letter and request them to stop calling you.